LiMeii/angular-azure-file-upload-storage-blob/README.md

 npm start
 ```

-One more thing you need to do is to include the your won Azure account information in the ```environment.ts``` file.
+One more thing you need to do is to include your won Azure account information in the ```environment.ts``` file.
 ![azure-config](./src/Web/src/assets/imgs/azure-config.png)

 Otherwise you will see: Azure Storage is not configured UI
 ![azure-storage-not-config](./src/Web/src/assets/imgs/azure-storage-not-config.png)